Elon Musk apologizes for calling rescue diver a pedophile

-Elon Musk has apologized for calling a British diver involved in the Thailand cave rescue a pedophile.
+BANGKOK (AP) — Tesla and SpaceX CEO Elon Musk has apologized for calling a British diver involved in the Thailand cave rescue a pedophile, saying he spoke in anger but was wrong to do so.

-In a series of tweets late Tuesday, the Tesla CEO said he had “spoken in anger” on Sunday after diver Vern Unsworth accused Musk and SpaceX engineers of orchestrating a “PR stunt” by sending a small submarine to help divers rescue the 12 Thai soccer players and their coach from a flooded cave.
+There was no immediate public reaction to Musk’s tweets from diver Vern Unsworth, who in colorful language in a TV interview had accused the Tesla founder and SpaceX engineers of orchestrating a “PR stunt” by sending a small submarine to help divers rescue the 12 Thai soccer players and their coach from a flooded cave.

-Musk says Unsworth’s criticism upset him but he should not have branded the diver a “pedo.”
-Musk said, “The fault is mine and mine alone.”
+“My words were spoken in anger after Mr. Unsworth said several untruths …” Musk tweeted.

-Musk’s Sunday tweet, later deleted, had sent investors away from Tesla stock, which fell nearly 3 percent Monday.
-Unsworth told CNN earlier this week that he is considering legal action.
+“Nonetheless, his actions against me do not justify my actions against him, and for that I apologize to Mr. Unsworth and to the companies I represent as leader.
+The fault is mine and mine alone.”

 Most Read Business Stories